dice-group/contrastive_explanations/README.md

 ## 📘 Project Overview

-This project implements a reasoning system for computing **contrastive ABox explanations** over OWL ontologies, inspired by the methodology presented in:
+This project implements a reasoning system for computing **contrastive ABox explanations** over OWL ontologies, inspired by the methodology presented in research paper:

 > *“Can You Tell the Difference?
 Contrastive Explanations for ABox Entailments” (KR 2025)*